alexsullivan114/alexsullivan114.github.io/_posts/2020-01-26-refux-complications.markdown

 And that's my main problem with Redux.

-I imagine Redux is super useful if you have _really, really_ complicated state, but I'm not convinced in its value just to share data between components.
+I imagine Redux is super useful if you have _really, really_ complicated state, but when you're just trying to share data between components it feels kind of bad.